Skoda Octavia review - MPG, CO2 and Running Costs

 - Hyundai i30 Fastback N vs Skoda Octavia vRS Challenge

-Even the 1.0 TSI offers good numbers that make it a tempting alternative to the diesels.
-It manages 50.4mpg with a manual box (47.1mpg with the DSG) and emissions of 107g/km.
+The 1.0 TSI also makes for an efficient, tempting alternative to the diesels.
+It manages 52.3mpg with a manual box and emissions of 122g/km.

 Overall, the Skoda Octavia is good value to buy thanks to a high level of standard equipment and low servicing costs - this means it's not an expensive car to keep on the road.